CapenBurbank/MotleyFool_interview_TodoMVC_Model/README.md

 send_Nice_Thank_You_Message(

-`Dear Potential Hiring Manager` ,
+`Dear Hiring Manager` ,

 `
-  Thank you so much for reading through and giving me the chance to work at the Motley Fool.
+  Thank you so much for reviewing my coding project!
+  I am extreamly thrilled to be consered to become a member of The Motely Fool Team!
+  I hope to show you how my skills in my previous life as a pastry chef, make me a great future developer, worthy of joining your team!
-  Programming is definitely different from being a pastry chef, but I love it just as much if not more!
-Getting a job like this would truly be life changing for me, and I hope you consider me a good candidate for this position!
+  Getting a job like this would truly be life changing for me, so I sincereley hope you find me a good candidate for this position!
   Thank you again so much for evaluating me, and have a great day!

   Warm Regards,